-- Keyphrase in title.
-For various languages, we’ll now filter out function words that precede the keyphrase in the title.
+- Keyphrase in SEO title.
+For various languages, we’ll now filter out function words that precede the keyphrase in the SEO title.
 This means that if you use words like [the], [on] or [what] before your keyphrase in the title, it won’t affect your score.
-The analysis will understand that you use your keyphrase at the beginning of your title and you’ll get a green bullet.
+The analysis will understand that you use your keyphrase at the beginning of your SEO title and you’ll get a green bullet.

 - Keyphrase length.
 In the new Yoast SEO analysis, languages without function word support can have longer focus keyphrases, because there might be function words like the or for between your content words.